Skip to main content

 If you already have a key-pair stored in Azure then your options look similar to

-If you just created or have access to keypair files then your options look similar to
+Or, if you just created or have access to key-pair files then your options look similar to

 The “SSH public key” value is the content of your public key file.